Global product shortages hit local retailers where it hurts

 From clothes and couches to cars and air conditioners, things just seem to be missing from the shelves more often these days than they used to be.

-“It’s getting hard to find the brand and sizes of diapers we need,” Hensley said.
+“It’s getting hard to find the brand and sizes of diapers we need,” said Hensley.

 These anecdotes and impressions among local residents are borne out in the experiences of local business owners, whose own problems securing inventory make them keenly aware of the frustration their customers are feeling.
 Ryan Glassmaker, owner of E-Z Own Plus, a furniture store with locations in Owatonna and Albert Lea, has seen it too many times recently.